GG-Computing/AdamOS/README.md

  # AdamOS

-AdamOS is an "external" operating system built in python which layers over any operating system that runs python.
+AdamOS is python based "external" operating system built in python which layers over any operating system that runs python.
 It was developed as a hobby and to work on my skills.

 ## Why use it?